-- EPRI, Comparing the Benefits and Impacts of Hybrid Electric Vehicle Options for Compact Sedan and Sport Utility Vehicles, 2002 - Cuenca et al, Evaluation of Electric Vehicle Production and Operating Costs, 1999 - Yocobucci, Brent, Natural Gas Passenger Vehicles: Availability, Cost, and Performance, 2008
+- EPRI, Comparing the Benefits and Impacts of Hybrid Electric Vehicle Options for Compact Sedan and Sport Utility Vehicles, 2002 - EPRI, Advanced Batteries for Electric-Drive Vehicles: A Technology and Cost-Effectiveness Assessment for Battery Electric, Power Assist Hybrid Electric, and Plug-in Hybrid Electric Vehicles, 2003 - Yocobucci, Brent, Natural Gas Passenger Vehicles: Availability, Cost, and Performance, 2008

 Each of the studies estimates the difference in cost between a conventional vehicle and the alternative vehicle type in three categories: vehicle purchase cost, cost of fuel, and vehicle maintenance cost.
-(The Yocobucci study did not provide any difference in maintenance costs for CNG vehicles; we therefore assume that maintenance costs for CNG vehicles are comparable to those for conventional vehicles).
+(The Yocobucci study did not provide any difference in maintenance costs for CNG vehicles; we therefore assume that maintenance costs for CNG vehicles are comparable to those for conventional vehicles.
+Anecodotal evidence suggest that CNG vehicles are on average cheaper to maintain than conventional vehicles.).
 Using these findings we calculate the costs to increase the share of each AFV to the target percentage by 2025.
 These costs would typically be born by the owners of the AFVs, unless the State of Alaska subsidizes any portion of the vehicle purchase or operating costs.